Blog

 9. Why Does Figure 02 Cost $30,000-$50,000 Despite Massive Funding?

-Figure 02's $30,000-$50,000 estimated price reflects early production economics — with $750+ million in funding from Bezos, Nvidia, Microsoft, and OpenAI, Figure is investing heavily in AI-first capabilities rather than racing to the lowest price.
+Figure 02's $30,000-$50,000 estimated price reflects early production economics — with ~$1.9B in cumulative funding (Series C September 2025 brought Figure to a $39B post-money valuation; investors include Bezos, Nvidia, Microsoft, OpenAI, and others), Figure is investing heavily in AI-first capabilities rather than racing to the lowest price.
 The focus is on building the most capable general-purpose humanoid, not the cheapest.

 Figure 02 from Figure AI represents the cutting edge of AI-integrated humanoid robotics.